adammertel/GIS-and-humanities/README.md

 - `New layout` (Ctrl + P) -> Enter name
 - Add map components to the layout - title, texts, images, scales, legend...
-  - Try to explain "What information are you want to give to the readers", "What and who is behind the dataset", "What is the main idea of the map"...
+  - Try to explain, "What information do you want to give to the readers."
+Ideally, try to show something that would be "hidden" without the map

 <figure class="image">
   <img src="./pictures/layout1.png" height="auto" />